bamulla/almulla-portfolio/UserTestingProject.md

 ## person 2
 This person viewed it on phone
+This person is a young busy university student

 ### Can you tell me what you think this is?

 Amazon's role in total carbon emission